Parra-Inc/parra-node-quick-start/README.md

 #### Testing with Docker and Curl

 Once you see `Running on port 80`, you can verify the endpoint works by running `curl -X POST http://localhost/v1/parra/auth/token`.
-Then returned value
+In the response body you should see a key `access_token` with the signed JWT.